Biomaterials and Nanotechnology

-Biomaterials include living tissue and artificial materials used for the repair, replacement, and stimulation of biological systems.
-Nanotechnology involves the development and use of technologies that operate on the nanometer length scale, around the size of a large biomolecule.
-Exciting efforts are underway to combine these two areas to assemble materials from nanoscale building blocks.
+Work in biomaterials involves the careful analysis and manipulation of living tissue and artificial materials for the repair, replacement and improvement of biological systems.
+Nanotechnology creates tools that work at the nanoscale, only billionths of a meter.
+Exciting efforts are underway to combine these two areas to assemble materials and devices from nanoscale building blocks, including biomolecules.

 Irina Conboy